Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

 Given our model's simplifying assumption that dynamics for $s(t)$, $\psi(t)$, and $\Delta\psi(t)$ are independent stochastic processes, we asked whether the remaining discrepancies between the simulated and measured velocity autocorrelation dynamics could be explained by violations of this assumption of independence.
-As a model-independent assessment of the degree of non-independence, we first calculated the predicted velocity autocorrelation for the case that the dynamics of all three components are independent, $C_{\vec{v}, \text{indep}}(\tau) = C_s(\tau) C_{\psi}(\tau) C_{\Delta\psi}(\tau)$, where $C_s(\tau)$, $C_{\psi}(\tau)$, and $C_{\Delta\psi}(\tau)$ are the autocorrelation functions of the measured, rather than simulated, data for each of the components (see Supplemental Info for derivation).
+As a model-free assessment of the degree of non-independence, we first calculated the predicted velocity autocorrelation for the case that the dynamics of all three components are independent, $C_{\vec{v}, \text{indep}}(\tau) = C_s(\tau) C_{\psi}(\tau) C_{\Delta\psi}(\tau)$, where $C_s(\tau)$, $C_{\psi}(\tau)$, and $C_{\Delta\psi}(\tau)$ are the autocorrelation functions of the measured data for each of the components (see Supporting Information for derivation).
 We then compared the differences $C_{\vec{v},\text{obs}}-C_{\vec{v},\text{indep}}$ (blue curve in Figure \ref{Figure 4}C, bottom) and $C_{\vec{v},\text{obs}}-C_{\vec{v},\text{model}}$ (red curve in Figure \ref{Figure 4}C, bottom).
 Indeed, there were subtle differences both on shorter ($\sim$\SI{1}{\s}) and longer timescales ($\sim$\SI{10}{\s}).
-However, where differences did occur for the simulated model, the magnitudes of differences were very similar to, or less than, those for the product of component-wise measured correlation functions (\textit{i.e.}, $C_{\vec{v},\text{obs}}-C_{\vec{v},\text{model}}\lesssim C_{\vec{v},\text{obs}}-C_{\vec{v},\text{indep}}$).
-We therefore conclude that the relatively subtle differences between the data and model arise primarily in instances where this assumption of independence between the three motility components (speed, turning, and reversals) breaks down.
+However, these errors for the simulated model were very similar to, or less than, those for the model-free prediction from the data under the assumption of independence (\textit{i.e.}, $C_{\vec{v},\text{obs}}-C_{\vec{v},\text{model}}\lesssim C_{\vec{v},\text{obs}}-C_{\vec{v},\text{indep}}$).
+These results demonstrate that modeling $s(t)$, $\psi(t)$, and $\Delta \psi(t)$ as independent stochastic processes provides a very good approximation to trajectory statistics across the ballistic-to-diffusive transition.
+The relatively subtle differences between the data and model arise primarily in instances where this assumption of independence between the three motility components breaks down.
+Consistent with these conclusions, inspection of cross-correlation functions computed from the data revealed that correlations between $s(t)$, $\psi(t)$, and $\Delta \psi(t)$ are largely absent, with only weak correlations between speed ($s$) and reversals ($\Delta \psi$) in a subset of strains (Fig. S9).